 One of the joys of living in California is all the natural beauty.
-In fact, it would be easy to make a list of hundreds of beautiful places in California, locales with exceptional scenic natural beauty.
+In fact, it would be easy to make a list of hundreds of beautiful places in California, there are so many locales with exceptional scenic natural beauty.
 But that would be overwhelming, so instead here's a list of some of the best and most beautiful places in California.

 California's Most Scenic National Parks